 This is after one coat of paint.
 I have to wait 16 hours between coats, which seems like forever, but I can get a good feel for how this is going to finish up!

 I am still waiting for my appliques to come in and then I have to prime, paint and install the center detail work, but I am thrilled with how it looks so far.
 The addition of the trim really bulks up the cabinet and the paint helps this piece look brand new!

 So now you know what I will be working on this week… I hope my back can stand it!
 I will share with you some good before and after shots once it’s all complete.

 Hope you all have a great week ahead, thanks as always for stopping by!

 Until next time…

-Posted on February 17, 2014, in Furniture, Interior Spaces and tagged adding molding to cabinets, adding molding to kitchen island, Benjamin Moore Black Iron, black kitchen island, kitchen island, painted cabinets, painted kitchen island, updating kitchen island.
+Posted on February 17, 2014, in Furniture refinishing, Interior Design and tagged adding molding to cabinets, adding molding to kitchen island, Benjamin Moore Black Iron, black kitchen island, kitchen island, painted cabinets, painted kitchen island, updating kitchen island.
 Bookmark the permalink.
 26 Comments.